Nereus54/QueueApp/README.md

 desk.
 The receptionist should be able to select the service (example provided below) and take the customer details depending on the customer type:<br><br>

-• Citizen: title, first name and last name fields should be displayed
+• Citizen: title, first name and last name fields should be displayed<br>
-• Organisation: organisation name field should be visible
+• Organisation: organisation name field should be visible<br>
-• Anonymous: no input fields should be visible
+• Anonymous: no input fields should be visible<br>

 # How to run :